laustock/qlc-plus-docker/README.md

 ## QLC+ dockerfile

-This dockerfile makes a dockerimage that runs QLC+ in a container with a stable-slim version of debian as baseimage.
+This dockerfile makes a docker image that runs QLC+ in a container with a stable-slim version of debian as baseimage.

-QLC+ is a open-source light controll application for more infos see https://qlcplus.org/ or https://github.com/mcallegari/qlcplus/.
+QLC+ is a open-source light control application for more infos see https://qlcplus.org/ or https://github.com/mcallegari/qlcplus/.

 The image which will be made with this dockerfile will open and start the project which you can bind it at the volume /QLC/qlc.qxw it also will be started the web application on the port 9999.